Alicante Is A Busy City On The Costa Blanca

 Standing proud at the top of Mount Benacantil, Santa Barbara Castle overlooks the city offering stunning views out to sea, especially in the summer months.
 One of Spain’s largest medieval fortresses, the castle was built in the 10th century with Muslim origins, and was named by King Alfonso, to commemorate the day it was captured – on the feast of Saint Barbara.

 Admission to the castle is free, so you can explore the dungeons in your own time, and marvel at the huge cannons on display.
 In July and August, there are free concerts held in the courtyard of the castle, where you can enjoy music in a medieval backdrop, although tickets are snapped up quickly due to the limited numbers of spaces available.

 Situated in the town of Busot, just outside Alicante, the Caves of Canelobre were formed over 150 million years ago, tucked away at over 700 meters up the side of the Cabeco D’Or Mountain.
 The caves act as a venue for classical music concerts, although the majority of the 60,000 yearly visitors are there to see the natural rock formations that have an eerie effect to them when illuminated.

 Guided tours of the caves take around 45 minutes, and offer plenty of photo opportunities.

 Tabarca Island is a small island 10 miles off the coast of Alicante, and can be accessed via ferries which run daily.
 The island is ideal for a trip, with a small number of hotels and restaurants on the island, a beach for sitting back and enjoying the sun for an hour, or if you’re feeling ballsy then try cove jumping, where you launch yourself off the rocks into the sea.
-For those not so daring, there are scuba diving and snorkelling tours around the island available.
+There are also scuba diving and snorkeling tours available on the island available.

 Bonfires of Saint John